 If a Severe Storm Hits, Keep These Tips in Mind

-As we approach severe weather season in Ohio, Steve offers a few tips to keep in mind:
+The spring and summer seasons are the most prevalent for severe weather in Ohio.
+Steve offers a few tips to keep in mind:

 - Know help is on the way.
 Our crews work as fast as they can to restore power after a storm, while also keeping you and themselves safe.
 Learn more about our damage assessment and restoration process here.